wonsunahn/CS1632_CICD_JUnit/README.md

 <img alt="Dependabot settings before changing" src=img/settings_dependabot_after.png>

-As soon as you commit dependabot.yml, Dependabot will kick into action and within a few seconds creates three branches to patch up pom.xml to update some package versions, and three pull requests for those three branches:
+As soon as you commit dependabot.yml, Dependabot will kick into action and within a few seconds creates several branches to patch up pom.xml to update some package versions, and corresponding pull requests for those branches:

 <img alt="Pull requests created by Dependabot" src=img/pull_requests.png>